Formally Verified Linear-Time Invertible Lexing: Introduction

+To achieve acceptable performance, \ZipLex incorporates verified optimizations, including memoization following Reps~\cite{DBLP:journals/toplas/Reps98}, yielding linear-time lexing in the length of the input string, and the use of Huet's zippers~\cite{huet1997zipper} and regular expression derivatives for regular expression matching.
+Memoization makes use of a verified and reusable memoization framework including a standalone verified mutable hash table, building on top of previous work~\cite{chassot2024verifying}, which offers competitive performance as shown by our evaluation.
+We implemented all components in Scala and verified them using Stainless \cite{DBLP:journals/pacmpl/HamzaVK19}.
+The verified code remains compatible with the standard Scala compilation and build toolchain.

+We evaluate \ZipLex on several scenarios, including a JSON lexer and a JSON object-sorting application built on top of it.
+Our goal is to support high-fidelity applications that require strong guarantees about correctness and reversibility, such as fully verified compilers and verified communication protocols.

-\smartparagraph{Illustration of the Challenge} Mentioned as early as \cite{cattell1978formalization}, the \emph{maximal munch principle} is the classical correctness criterion for lexers that strengthens token descriptions (based on, for example, regular expressions) with a natural interpretation.
-The principle states that each produced token should be the longest possible at a given starting point, given the input string and the rules for permissible tokens.
-However, printing and lexing can go wrong when the lexer follows the maximal munch principle alone unless additional conditions are met.
+\smartparagraph{Illustration of the challenge} Mentioned as early as~\cite{cattell1978formalization}, the maximal munch principle, or \emph{longest match semantics}, is the classical correctness criterion for lexers.
+It states that each produced token should be the longest possible at a given position, given the input string and the token definitions.
+While sufficient for correct tokenization in isolation, longest match alone is insufficient to guarantee correct interaction between lexing and printing.